 refresh-time Specifies the number of minutes to allow a CRL to remain in the cache.
 The range is 1 - 1440 minutes.
 If the NextUpdate field is not present in the CRL, the CRL is not cached.

 The default setting is 60 minutes.

 The following table shows the modes in which you can enter the command:

-Firewall Mo Firewall Mode Security Context
+Command Mode Firewall Mode Security Context

-Command Mode Routed Transparent Multiple
+Routed Transparent Multiple

 Single Context System

-Crl configure configuration • • • • •
+Ca-crl configuration • • • • •